Preventing Jet Lag

 Before and during your flight, make sure you are getting plenty to drink.
 Stick to non-caffeinated, non-alcoholic beverages, since caffeine and alcohol can act as stimulants.
-Dehydration

 can make sleepiness and fatigue worse.

 If you are travelling across many time zones, plan your trip knowing that you will most likely have some jet lag.
-Keep the schedule light for the first two days of your trip to give yourself some time to recover.
+Keep the schedule light for the first 2 days of your trip to give yourself some time to recover.
 If you can, choose a flight that allows you to arrive at your destination in the early evening.
 Then, try to stay up until 10 pm local time to help your internal clock adjust to the new time zone.

 After you arrive at your destination, you can take steps to help with symptoms of jet lag.

 Adjust your daily routine to fit the new time zone as soon as possible.
 When you arrive, change your watch to coincide with the new time zone.
 Even if you feel tired during the day, try not to sleep.
 If you must nap, limit it to no more than 2 hours.